backstage/backstage/docs/references/glossary.md

 ## Monorepo

-A single repository for a collection of related software projects, such as all projects belonging to an organization.
+1. A single repository for a collection of related software projects, such as all projects belonging to an organization.

-Can also mean: A project layout that consists of multiple [packages](#package) within a single project, where packages are able to have local dependencies on each other.
+2. A project layout that consists of multiple [packages](#package) within a single project, where packages are able to have local dependencies on each other.
 Often enabled through tooling such as [lerna](https://lerna.js.org/) and [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/)

-## Namespace
+## Namespace (catalog plugin)

-In the Backstage Software Catalog, an optional attribute that can be used to organize [entities](#entity).
+An optional attribute that can be used to organize [entities](#entity).

 ## Objective